chithebot/Pokedex/README.md

 In search for Pokémon?
 You've come to the right place.
 Search for Pokémon using this Pokédex application.

 ## Information
-The Pokédex is compatible with Windows and macOS.
-It was made in SFML and uses the graphics and audio modules of SFML.
+This appllication is compatible with Windows, macOS, and Linux.
+SFML is required for this application to run properly.
+Specifically, the graphics and audio modules, of SFML, are used in this application.

+The Pokédex is still a work in progress as there are still features to be added.
+However, it is fully functional to search for the first 56 Pokémons by their name or national Pokédex number.

 ## Instructions
 The source files are provided, but a few of things need to be done in order to run this application properly.